 Brussels Sprouts

-I used to hate these as a child, but love them now.
-Brussels Sprouts take about three months until harvest but is very hardy down into the 20 degrees F. (mine went right through the winter last year and did not die.)
+I used to hate these as a child, but I love them now.
+Brussels sprouts take about three months until harvest, but are very hardy down into the 20 degrees F. (mine went right through the winter last year and did not die.)

 Cauliflower

 I use this veggie all the time to make recipes like cauliflower rice.
-The plant takes 40 – 60 days to mature but will also survive a light frost so it the perfect choice for fall gardens.
+The plant takes 40 – 60 days to mature, but will also survive a light frost, so it is the perfect choice for fall gardens.

 Garden peas